 Some evidence suggests superior clinical outcomes of percutaneous needle aponeurotomy compared with collagenase Clostridium histolyticum (CCH) injections and a higher minor complication rate with CCH.

 Hirase T et al. J Hand Microsurg.
 [PMID: 34511831]

 Diagnosis of tendinopathy is confirmed by pain with resisted strength testing and passive stretching of the affected tendon and muscle unit.

 Physical therapy and activity modification are more successful than anti-inflammatory treatments.

 Radiographs are often normal, although a small traction spur may be present in chronic cases (enthesopathy).
 Diagnostic investigations are usually unnecessary, unless the patient does not improve after up to 3 months of conservative treatment.
-At that point, a patient who demonstrates significant disability due to the pain should be assessed with an MRI or ultrasound.
-Ultrasound and MRI can visualize the tendon ...
+At that ...